 Click on the links to access reports and register for upcoming events and participate in the topics below.

 Each year the Digital Leaders Programme has included a Lecture, given by a leading technologist on an important issue of our time.
-Previously held in London, this year the Annual Lecture is moving out of London as part of Digital Leaders Week to Leeds.
+Previously held in London, this year the Annual Lecture moved out of London as part of Digital Leaders Week to Leeds.

-As a self-professed non-expert on AI, businessman, civil servant and technologist Rob Wilmot will – from an informed, layman’s perspective – share his thoughts and observations on the opportunities and threats that AI brings to all our lives.
-In this lecture, Rob will explore the potential immediate and future impacts on society of the rise of AI.
-From self-driving cars that, in the moments before an impending accident, decide who lives and dies, to medical bots that help extend human life via machine learning, Rob will guide us through the rapidly accelerating breakthroughs in AI and the ethical challenges that its practical applications face us with.
+As a self-professed non-expert on AI, businessman, civil servant and technologist Rob Wilmot – from an informed, layman’s perspective – shared his thoughts and observations on the opportunities and threats that AI brings to all our lives.
+In this lecture, Rob explored the potential immediate and future impacts on society of the rise of AI.
+From self-driving cars that, in the moments before an impending accident, decide who lives and dies, to medical bots that help extend human life via machine learning, Rob guided us through the rapidly accelerating breakthroughs in AI and the ethical challenges that its practical applications face us with.